About the Program

-Department chairs, through their respective deans, may submit requests for child care spaces using the Recruitment Application Form to Carmen Shockley, Director of Academic Personnel Services and Coordinating Administrator for this program in the provost’s office.
+Department chairs, through their respective deans, may submit requests for child care spaces using the Recruitment Application Form to Michelle George, Coordinating Administrator for this program in the provost’s office.
 Requests for child care spaces for counteroffers may be made using the Retention Application Form.

 Program Information and Guidelines

 The focus of the University of Texas Child Development Center (UTCDC) program is to assist in faculty recruitment and faculty retention for cases in which child care is an issue.
 The number of available spaces will be a set number of slots (child care spaces) identified below.

 - Both the current child care program at San Jacinto Street and Comal Street will be available for this service.